-Dawn then leads the class through a "rolling on the floor" somatic practice known as SATYA (Sensory Awareness Training for Yoga Attunement) that she has been studying with Tias Little of Prajna Yoga.
-These movements are slow, soft, and small, and are more receptive & reflective in their energy.
+I then lead the class through a "rolling on the floor" somatic practice known as SATYA (Sensory Awareness Training for Yoga Attunement) that I have been studying with Tias Little of Prajna Yoga.
+These movements are slow, soft, and small, and are receptive and reflective in their energy.
 SATYA movements have been inspired by practices such as Feldenkrais Method® and Hannah Somatics®.
-She sequences this part of the practice to present actions, movements, and awareness that provide a foundation for the asanas explored that day.
+I sequence this part of the practice to present actions, movements, and awareness that lay a foundation for the asanas explored that day.

 Exploring different variations and prop set-ups in the same poses help to reveal the many layers of each asana.
 You will find that there are many props available and sometimes you'll use all of them!
 There are countless creative ways to use blocks, straps, and blankets, as well as the more exotic chairs, sandbags, and wall-ropes.